 It is the beginning of a painting, or a piece of sculpture, or poem, or monument, and all of wood.
-Watch it closely.3 several boxes in descending sizes one above the other.
-Each is turned half-way round so that its corners point towards the sides of the one below and the angles alternate.
+Watch it closely.

 Bishop points to the fact that any monument is constantly being made into something.
 In her poem, Bishop describes a mysterious monument, whose purpose and function are never made clear.
 First, in great detail, she describes the physical substance of the monument: